adewes/have-i-been-bloomed/README.md

     hibb

-You may also specify a different file location using the `-f` flag, as well as a different bind address (default: `0.0.0.0:8000`) using the `-b` flag.
+You may also specify a different file location for the Bloom filter using the `-f` flag, as well as a different bind address (default: `0.0.0.0:8000`) using the `-b` flag.

-The server needs several seconds to load the Bloom filter in memory, as soon as it's up you can query both plaintext passwords (not recommended) or UPPERCASE SHA-1 values (preferred) via the `/check` and `/check-sha1` endpoints.
+The server needs several seconds to load the Bloom filter into memory, as soon as it's up you can query plaintext passwords (not recommended) or UPPERCASE SHA-1 values (preferred) via the `/check` and `/check-sha1` endpoints.
 Simply pass the value in the query string: